hmatalonga/data-science-projects/README.md

 Projects were built using a combination of different libraries and tools and the most used were [pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org) and [Tensorflow 2](https://www.tensorflow.org/) with [Keras](https://www.tensorflow.org/guide/keras/overview) API.
 The dependencies for each project is included in a `requirements.txt` file.
 For projects where the data-sets were auto-generated or scraped a `data` folder is present.

-**Blog**

-For some projects I have written a dedicated blog post in my website.
+**Blog:** For some projects I have written a dedicated blog post in my website.
 The projects with a blog post have a :memo: icon link next to the project name.

 ### Supervised Learning